 DAY 8: Derry/Londonderry - Giant's Causeway - Belfast

-Leaving Galway behind, we journey on to Northern Ireland, stopping first in Derry / Londonderry.
+Leaving Galway behind, we journey on to Northern Ireland, stopping first in Derry/Londonderry.
 Fresh from its makeover following its moment in the limelight as UK City of Culture 2013, Northern Ireland’s second city has a lot to offer.
-Next, we’ll stop at the Giant’s Causeway, a famous natural oddity made up of around 40 000 interlocking basalt columns.
-Learn about the myths and legends surrounding the area, and then prepare for the final stop in the Irish leg of our adventure – Belfast!
-Here, we’ll have a driving tour with a local guide, taking time to see some of the city’s most famous attractions and learn more about the city’s past.
-Having pulled off quite a transformation in recent years, Belfast is shaking off its reputation that lingered after the times of The Troubles, and the city’s skyline is constantly changing as redevelopment continues.
+Next, we’ll stop at Giant’s Causeway, a famous natural oddity made up of around 40,000 interlocking basalt columns.
+Learn about the myths and legends surrounding the area, and then prepare for the final stop in the Irish leg of our adventure, Belfast.
+Your tour leader will take you on a combined driving and walking tour, showing you some of the city’s most famous attractions and learning more about the city’s past.
+Having pulled off quite a transformation in recent years, Belfast is shaking off its reputation that lingered after the times of The Troubles.
 Fans of Game of Thrones will be pleased to know that a large portion of the series is filmed here, too!

 Today, we set off into the Highlands to further explore this famous region of Scotland.
 We’ll be stopping at the famous Loch Ness, reputedly the home of the Loch Ness monster!
-Go for a cruise on the Loch (optional) and see the ruins of Urquhart Castle.
-We'll then stop off at a local whisky distillery, where you’ll have the chance to taste this most famous Scottish export!
+Go for an optional cruise on the Loch and see the ruins of Urquhart Castle.
 Heading out of the Highlands, we’ll arrive finally in Edinburgh, and enjoy a walking tour of the Scottish capital.
 Apart from Holyrood House, the Royal Mile and Edinburgh Castle, keep in mind that this is the city where JK Rowling famously penned the first Harry Potter novel.
 Fans might find the city strangely familiar!

 DAY 11: Edinburgh - Free day